Quick Start

 print(f"{record.essence} (score: {score:.3f})")

-remember() stores the text as a thought (generating its ID for you) and returns the stored ThoughtRecord. recall() runs the same hybrid search as search_hybrid() and returns the ranked results.
+remember() stores the text as a thought (generating its ID for you) and returns the stored ThoughtRecord. recall() runs the same hybrid search as search_hybrid() and returns the ranked results — on the store built above that is keyword and priority ranking: no embedding provider is configured, so the vector signal is skipped and its weight redistributed across the active ones.
+See Hybrid Search for the full signal model.

-A note on time. recall() leaves recency ranking off until you pass a current_cycle.
+A note on time. recall() leaves recency ranking off until it has a reference to decay against: an explicit current_cycle, a configured cycle_provider, or a recency_now instant.
 A cycle is a logical clock you own — increment it once per turn and pass it to recall(..., current_cycle=n) on read, and newer memories start ranking ahead of older ones. remember() stamps both cycle fields at 0; when you need to set the cycle on a write, build a ThoughtRecord with created_cycle=n and call create_thought() (shown below).
-Until you supply a cycle, search ranks on keyword + vector + priority only — nothing is faked.
+Until one of the three is present the signal contributes nothing — engrava substitutes no clock of its own.

 The rest of this page shows the full-control path: building a ThoughtRecord yourself, linking thoughts with edges, and querying with MindQL.
 Reach for it when you need to set fields remember() defaults for you (priority, thought type, metadata, and the cycle clock on writes).